Click here to return

 community-based organization committed to national leadership in the fight

 against AIDS.
-Our mission is to reduce the spread of HIV disease, help people
+Our mission is to reduce the spread of HIV disease, help

-with HIV maintain and improve their health and independence, and keep the
+with HIV maintain and improve their health and independence, and keep

 prevention, treatment and cure of HIV an urgent national and local priority.

-We provide services and programs to over 15,000 men, women and families that
+We provide services and programs to over 15,000 men, women and families

 are living with or affected by HIV/AIDS in New York City.
 For more